 Stress and delays.
 According to the U.S. Travel Association, 46% of travelers rate their overall travel experiences as inadequate due to delays and congestion.
 Gen AI helps reduce this uncertainty and stress with tools like travel-relevant predictive navigation offerings that provide predictable traffic and delays.

 In many cases, travel businesses increase their revenues by up to 20% by using Gen AI.
-To understand how exactly — read on to find out the key use cases.
+The mechanism isn't mysterious: fewer abandoned bookings, higher personalization-driven conversion, and reduced support overhead compound quickly.

 Use cases of Generative AI Across the travel journey

-Data isn’t just a byproduct of your business — it’s gold for Gen AI and your revenues.
-Traveler inputs — such as budget constraints, personal interests, preferred destinations, and aggregated reviews — are processed by generative AI in travel solutions to produce customized travel plans that optimize daily schedules.
-In order to maximize satisfaction, the technology takes into account realistic limitations like travel times, venue opening hours, and spending caps.
+Traveler inputs, such as budget constraints, personal interests, preferred destinations, and aggregated reviews, are processed by generative AI in travel solutions to produce customized travel plans that optimize daily schedules.
+The technology takes into account realistic limitations like travel times, venue opening hours, and spending caps.
+The demand is there: 77% of travelers are open to generating an AI-based itinerary.

 The results are impressive: AI chatbots currently handle 80% of initial customer inquiries in the travel industry and achieve a 90% customer satisfaction rate when it comes to answering travel-related questions.
-60% of travelers are willing to use AI-powered chatbots for travel assistance, and the systems are available around-the-clock to handle their needs when human agents are not available.
+These systems are available around-the-clock to handle their needs when human agents are not available.
+But from our experience, the ceiling is data quality.
+An answer engine is only as accurate as the systems it queries.
+Before any conversational AI layer can perform, the booking engine, CRM, and PMS data need to be consistent and current.

 AI-based support systems merge multiple points of contact into briefs that summarize previous preferences, requests, and unresolved issues.
-This permits housekeeping, like those working in the concierge or front desk, to view the guest's entire context instantly.
-With 72% of hotel guests more likely to return when AI has been used to provide personalized services, this technology can reduce check-in times from 10 minutes to under 2 minutes and improve personalization.
+This permits housekeeping to view the guest's entire context instantly.
+With 72% of hotel guests more likely to return when AI has been used to provide personalized services, this technology matters a lot.

 The integration of all these use cases of generative AI in travel creates significant business outcomes through improved guest satisfaction, reduced operational workload, and increased revenue opportunities.